 - A light duty vehicle is a vehicle under 8,500 lbs gross vehicle weight rating (GVWR)

 - An alternative fuel vehicle (AFV) is a vehicle that is capable of operating on a fuel other than gasoline or diesel, such as: 85% ethanol (E85), compressed natural gas (CNG), hydrogen, or electricity

-- A neighborhood electric vehicle (NEV) counts neither for nor against us — it isn’t considered a vehicle at all under this regulation.
-Fleet Services will generally approve a request for an NEV.
+- A neighborhood electric vehicle (NEV) counts neither for nor against us — it is not considered a "vehicle" under this regulation.
+Fleet Services will generally approve a request for an NEV

 - A biodiesel vehicle is not recognized as an AFV per se, but earns 1 AFV credit for every 450 gallons of neat biodiesel that it consumes.
 If you are willing to commit to consuming sufficient quantities of B20+ biodiesel fuel, Fleet Services will generally approve a request for a diesel vehicle.

 - The regulation exempts law enforcement vehicles, emergency response vehicles, and experimental vehicles

 State Vehicle Contracts (Note that we are aware of long delays)